SOMATIC THERAPIES FOR HEALING AND EMBODIMENT

 GROUP PROCESSES

-A supportive community where participants engage in somatic movement/dance and expressive arts.
+Explore somatic movement/dance and expressive arts alongside a supportive community.
 Through shared experiences, we foster connection and collective healing.
-These sessions provide a space to explore emotions, learn from one another, and cultivate a sense of belonging while integrating the wisdom of our bodies and stories.
+These sessions provide a space to feel and play, learn from one another, and cultivate a sense of belonging while integrating the wisdom of our bodies and stories.

 01.